emer/axon/chans/mahp_plot/README.md

-# M-type voltage gated potassium channel
+# M-type voltage gated potassium channel: mAHP

 This voltage-gated K channel, which is also inactivated by ACh muscarinic receptor activation, plays a role in medium time-scale afterhyperpolarization (mAHP).